 Incorporating Islamic styles of 16th-century Gujarat, the Gateway of India was built to commemorate the 1911 royal visit of King George V, but not completed until 1924.
 Ironically, the British builders of the gateway used it just 24 years later to parade the last British regiment as India marched towards Independence.

-Converted to a barracks by the British, this massive fort is a sandstone carcass of its former self, but it still conjures up memories of the splendour of Mughal Delhi.
-This is where Pandit Nehru, the first Prime Minister of Independent India, hoisted the Tricolour on Aug 15, 1947.
+Converted to a barrack by the British, this massive fort is a sandstone carcass of its former self, but it still conjures up memories of the splendour of Mughal Delhi.
+This is where Pandit Nehru, the first Prime Minister of independent India, hoisted the Tricolour on Aug 15, 1947.

-The article was published in 2014, and has been updated since.
+This article was first published in 2014, and has been updated since.